TezKiwi/Slide-Gen/README.md

 SlideGen is built using a modern web stack.
 Next.js provides the framework, ShadCN the UI components, and TypeScript the type safety.
 Prisma connects the application to a Neon-hosted Postgres database.
 Kinde handles authentication, and UploadThing manages file uploads.
 The OpenAI API is the engine for generating the PowerPoint presentations based on user input.

 ## Video Demo
-A quick demo of the platform can be found [here](http://www.youtube.com/watch?v=AYIiUFCqO5M).
+A quick demo of the platform can be found [here](https://www.youtube.com/watch?v=ItRQ-XQYNmM).

+Thank you @AlfieWebDev for the inspiration.